The Day Led Zeppelin Met Elvis Presley

 Zeppelin's and Presley’s paths would cross another two times in the ‘70s.
 The next meeting took place at Presley’s home in Memphis, which Jerry Schilling, a noted member of the King's Memphis Mafia, wrote about in his book, Me and a Guy Named Elvis.
 After swapping jewelry, Presley thought it would be funny to pull a prank.

 “Before the evening was over, Elvis said he wanted to make another exchange.
-He was out of watches, but had another bit of fashion in mind,” remembered Schilling.
-“So he stood, eyed John [Bonham], and said, 'Let's swap pants', while simultaneously, in expert Python fashion, letting his pajama bottoms drop beneath his robe.
+He was out of watches, but had another bit of fashion in mind,” Schilling said.
+“So he stood, eyed John [Bonham], and said, 'Let's swap pants,' while simultaneously, in expert [Monty] Python fashion, letting his pajama bottoms drop beneath his robe.
 [Zeppelin tour manager] Richard [Cole] was shocked into silence, while quiet Sheila and John burst out laughing.
 Nobody accepted Elvis' offer, but it was a great note to end the night on."